SolidDigital/bridgetown-api-js/README.md

 ## Middleware

-There is a collection of usefull middleware that you can use to protect your routes.
+There is a collection of useful middleware that you can use to protect your routes.
 Here is a typical pattern to grant access to a domain resource.

 ![Bridgetown API Domain Access](https://s3.amazonaws.com/SolidInteractive/images/bridgetown/bridge-town-middleware.png)